 4. Obergefell v.
-Hodges (2015) : Same Sex Marriage
+Hodges (2015) : Same-Sex Marriage

 This recent case arose from multiple state laws banning same-sex marriage.
 Groups of same-sex couples sued state agencies in Kentucky, Michigan, Tennessee, and Ohio to challenge the state bans on gay marriage.
-In their arguments, the same-sex couples asserted the 14th Amendment, and the Equal Protection Clause, along with some claims under the Civil Rights Act.
-As a result, the U.S. Supreme Court held in favor of the same-sex couples.
+In their arguments, same-sex couples asserted the 14th Amendment, and the Equal Protection Clause, along with some claims under the Civil Rights Act.
+As a result, the U.S. Supreme Court held in favor of same-sex couples.
 It ruled that same-sex couples are guaranteed the fundamental right to marry under the U.S. Constitution.

-As your local family law attorney, we can help solve your legal crisis and give you the answers you need.
+As local family law attorneys, we can help solve your legal crisis and give you the answers you need.
 Whether getting a divorce or facing serious criminal charges, our family law attorneys and criminal defense lawyers will help you with your legal matter.
 Our experienced attorneys work tirelessly, day in and day out, to help our clients achieve the best possible outcome for their situation.
 Call our law firm today at (770) 956-4030 for a free consultation.